dermen/cxid9114/README.md

 Then link the cxid9114 repo to cctbx and configure it

 ```
-ln -s ~/cxid9114 ~/crystal/modules
+ln -s ~/cxid9114 ~/crystal/modules/cxid9114
 libtbx.configure cxid9114
 ```

 ### STEP 5
-Histogram the spectra from there raw format to a 1eV spacing:
+Histogram the spectra from their raw format to a 1eV spacing:

 ```
 cd ~/cxid9114/spec